opf/openproject/docs/getting-started/my-account/README.md

 Also, you can upload a **Custom Avatar** by choosing a Avatar to be uploaded from a file.
 Press the blue **Update** button to change your profile picture.

 <div class="alert alert-info" role="alert">
-Note: The optimum size to upload a new profile picture is 128 by 128 pixel.
+**Note**: The optimum size to upload a new profile picture is 128 by 128 pixel.
 Larger files will be cropped.
 </div>
 ![change your avatar](change-avatar.png)